-- 17 The members of the Board of Directors at 31 March 2019 and at the date of this report are shown on page 1.
-On 17 September 2018, Mr. Michalakis Hadjimichael resigned from his position and was replaced by Mrs. Maria Thrasyvoulou on the same date. - There were no significant changes in the assignment of responsibilities and remuneration of the Board of Directors.
+- 17 The members of the Board of Directors at 31 March 2020 and at the date of this report are shown on page 1. - 18 There were no significant changes in the assignment of responsibilities and remuneration of the Board of Directors.